agungmulia/alfagift-testcode-agungmulia/README.md

 4. Open the link

 #### Other Set Up
-1. The website requires the cors service to be connected, copy the vue link and copy it to UserController and UserRoleController headers.
+1. The website requires the cors service to be connected, copy the vue link and paste it to UserController and UserRoleController headers.

 -![image](https://github.com/agungmulia/alfagift-testcode-agungmulia/assets/90015124/6c7cd228-89a1-4744-9493-df187779a9e1)